nasa/openmct/docs/src/guide/index.md

 ### Identifier Syntax

-For most purposes, a domain object identifier can be treated as a purely symbolic string; these are typically generated by Open MCT Web and plug-ins should rarely be concerned with its internal structure.
+For most purposes, a domain object identifier can be treated as a purely symbolic string; these are typically generated by Open MCT and plug-ins should rarely be concerned with its internal structure.

 A domain object identifier has one or two parts, separated by a colon.